 Mercedes Maybach SL 680 Monogram Series.

-The Mercedes-Maybach SL 680 Monogram Series, which is also the brand’s most expensive convertible here, was launched in March 2025, and all three units allocated for India are already sold out.
-The Maybach car has a three-layer fabric roof with a similar 16-second operation time, but it works at speeds of up to 50kph.
+The Mercedes-Maybach SL 680 Monogram Series is the brand’s most expensive convertible, and all three units allocated for India are already sold out.
+The Maybach car also has a multi-layer fabric roof with a 16-second operation time, but it works at slightly lower speeds of up to 50kph.

 Maserati GranCabrio